JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-testing.md

 #### For iOS

-1. In `iosMain`, add the actual implementation of your expected function:
+1. In `iosMain`, create a new `org.kmp.testing/IOSRuntimeTest.kt` file.
+2. Add the actual implementation of the expected function:

     ```kotlin
     import kotlin.native.Platform